Saturday, January 6, 2018

 In response to their call for “novel and radical ideas” that mitigate this misery, the PSA model addresses the work prospects and values within and without higher education, while it avoids implications A-E.

 The advancement of humanity requires a substantial reduction in the cost of higher education, combined with substantial increase in its valued human capital inputs (students and professors) and outputs (research, ideas, community service, etc.).
-However, the current higher education institution model colleges and universities seems unable to accomplish this and, given implications A-E, it’s not clear that MOOCs will fare much better.
+However, the current higher education institution model of colleges and universities seems unable to accomplish this and, given implications A-E, it’s not clear that MOOCs will fare much better.

 None of this reasoning should be read as Luddism.
 From pen to press to program, there is room for technology in education.
 But acknowledging this does not diminish our responsibility to use it effectively and morally.